Setup & Migration

 Common Validation Errors

-• Missing required field — A required column (like Title) has an empty value in a row.
+• Required field missing — A required column has an empty value in a row (e.g., title on items, name on vendors, lot_number on lots, location_code on locations, code / name on condition codes).
 Fix: fill in the missing value.

-The validation report is downloadable as a CSV.
-Each error row includes the row number, column, value, and error message, making it easy to find and fix issues in your source file.
+Each error row is recorded against the import batch with the row number, the error message, and the failing value, making it easy to find and fix issues in your source file.